If you think you have symptoms of COVID-19 –

 Read more about how long to self-isolate.

 14 January 2021

-Translations of the information for parents and carers about going back to schools, nurseries and colleges in the autumn term.
+Translations of the information for parents and carers about going back to schools, nurseries and colleges.

 Please can parents watch the video link first to ensure they are happy for their child to view –

 Catch-up Premium Funding Report – January 2021